Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 The Road Experience

 Both involve terrifying roads.
-But the flavor differs.
+The flavor differs.

 Verdict: Both will make you question your life choices.
 Spiti is scarier.
 Ladakh is longer.